Photo by Shayne Gray

 In Recital at Pollack Hall; Montreal, Canada

-Jackie has collaborated in various ensembles and is currently a freelance collaborator.
+Jackie has collaborated in various ensembles and is currently a freelance collaborator and improviser.
+She is the founding pianist for Avant Perpetual, with violinist Jin-Lee Youn.
 She has performed for some of the most renowned musicians including:

 Grammy/Avery Fisher Award winning Emerson String Quartet (Phil Setzer, Eugene Drucker, Lawrence Dutton, Paul Watkins, and previous Cellist David Finkle); Colin Carr; Gilbert Kalish; Kyoko Hashimoto; Nicholas Cords; Matthias Bucholz; Alan R. Kay; Frank Morelli; Carol Wincenc; Pedro Diaz; and Michael Powell.

-Jackie has also performed in the capacity of orchestra pianist under the baton of conductors including: Eduardo Leandro (SUNY Stony Brook) and Jeffrey Millarsky (Juilliard).
+Jackie has also performed as a pianist under the baton of conductors including: Steve Shick, Eduardo Leandro (SUNY Stony Brook) and Jeffrey Millarsky (Juilliard).

 - [ 2006-2009 ] Trained with renowned pianist Michael McMahon in collaboration (Song Interpretation, Schulich School of Music, McGill)